cherry-nft/eliza/overview.md

 4. Add documentation for each plugin's specific functionality
 5. Add more characters and model providers
 6. Enhance the web interface with more features
+7. Add real-time typing indicators and message status
+8. Implement message persistence and history
+9. Add support for media attachments
+10. Enhance mobile UX with haptic feedback and animations